Jyoti-Bansal98/Post-Covid-Global-Layoff-Trends-Analysis/README.md

    - It starts with smarter workforce planning.
 Companies need to rethink how they hire and scale - focusing on sustainable growth instead of overexpansion that eventually        forces painful mass cuts.
 ---

-# This project not only visualizes layoffs but also provides a lens into how businesses can prepare for future shocks in a more sustainable and resilient way.
+##🔹This project not only visualizes layoffs but also provides a lens into how businesses can prepare for future shocks in a      more sustainable and resilient way.